-You had one job (and did it really well)
+You had one job (and I bet you did it really well)

 One of the best things about getting older is getting to know yourself better.